-The U.S. Department of Education enforces the Clery Act, so complaints can be filed through their Clery Act Compliance Division at: firstname.lastname@example.org.
+The U.S. Department of Education enforces the Clery Act (including the new Campus SaVE provision), so complaints can be filed through their Clery Act Compliance Division at: firstname.lastname@example.org.
 For information on filing a complaint, visit our resource here.
 Schools that violate the Clery Act may face warnings, up to $35,000 per violation fines, the limitation or suspension of federal aid, or the loss of eligibility to participate in federal student aid programs.
 If you are unsure if your school has violated the Clery Act consider seeking a lawyer or non-profit, like the Clery Center, to review your case.

 Although these resources have been written with the guidance of legal experts, we are not lawyers, and the information on this website does not constitute legal advice.
 We encourage you to contact a lawyer to discuss your complaint or suit.